developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 **Note: This guide describes DataWedge for Android.
 Features and usage of Windows verions may vary slightly**.

 ##Profiles
-Profiles contain information about how DataWedge should behave with the associated application, and provide a means to allow different apps that might be acquiring the same data to do different things with it.
+Profiles contain information about how DataWedge should behave with an associated application, and provide a means to allow different apps that might be acquiring the same data to do different things with it.
 For example, while "App A" might require that a TAB be sent after each dataset is passed from DataWedge, "App B" might require the ENTER key to be pressed instead.
 Through Profiles, DataWedge can be configured to process the same set of captured data according to the requirements of any number of individual applications.
+A single Profile also can be created to handle data in the same way for a group of applications.

 DataWedge includes a number of pre-configured Profiles for general needs or to support specific apps that are built into every device.
 Some of these, such as Profile0, are visible to the user and can be edited as needed.
 Others contain fixed parameters and are not visible or configurable.